fegmorte/aws-ecs-exec-command-cli/README.md

 AWS ECS Exec command cli tool is aimed to connect to your docker instance running under ECS Fargate.

-The `aws ecs execute-command` command is quite complicated to memory and the tool give you the ability to parse and retrieve:
+The `aws ecs execute-command` command is quite complicated to remember and the tool give you the ability to parse and retrieve:

 - your clusters
 - your services